Skip to content

 Some things didn’t make it from Limber v1 to v2.
 Controllers cannot auto-rotate now - use a Locator instead.
 You can no longer pose existing limbs to three circle layers, and you can no longer replace existing limbs with default limbs.

-Is Limber compatible with Lottie?
+Is Limber compatible with Lottie / Bodymovin?

 Why are my controllers offset in the comp?